JRCSTU/CO2MPAS-TA/README.rst

 but *usually* EUPL must be applied on the resulting combination (one certain exception is the GPL family of licenses, where GPL takes precedence).

-The *ALLINONE archive* contains many python libraries installed in its standard python -folder, (``co2mpas_ALLINONE-XXX\Apps\WinPython\python-YYY.amd64\Lib\``) so |co2mpas| only `"links dynamically"
+The :term:`ALLINONE` archive contains many python libraries installed in its standard python -folder, (``co2mpas_ALLINONE-XXX\Apps\WinPython\python-YYY.amd64\Lib\``) so |co2mpas| only `"links dynamically"
 <https://joinup.ec.europa.eu/community/eupl/og_page/eupl-compatible-open-source-licences#section-3>`_ to them.